 Test the Template

-You can test the template, by clicking Test at the bottom of the template configuration.
+To test the template, click Test at the bottom of the template configuration.

 Also, specify the type of events that trigger for the test.